You’ve got the technical abilities. But are you ready for the formal, non-technical interview to land your next developer role?

 “Most companies are hyper-aware of how a candidate will affect the culture of a team, whether it be work ethic or demeanor.
 Culture and soft skills can sometimes trump the technical match when clients choose which candidate to hire,” Malara said.

 These traits and past behaviors determine what kind of partner you will be.
-Remember it’s up to you to persuade interviewers why they should invest in you.
+Remember it’s up to you to persuade interviewers to invest in you.

 Anticipate these non-technical questions to waltz through your next interview like a pro!